MonikaChris/reading-notes/README.md

 SSH uses a client-server model and operates on TCP port 22 by default.

 For SSH connection, the client initiates a TCP handshake with the server, creating a secured symmetric connection and verifying identity of the server.
 Client provides authentication credentials.
 Then both parties use the Diffie-Hellman Key Exchange algorithm to create a symmetric key.

+## Reading 35

+**Graphs Cheat Sheet**

+Parts:

+- Vertex/Node
+- Edge – connects vertices
+- Neighbors – a vertex’s adjacent vertices
+- Degree of a vertex – number of edges

+Types:

+Directed Graph/Digraph – every edge is directed\
+Undirected graph – edges are bidirectional\
+Complete – all vertices are connected to all other vertices\
+Connected – there is a path of edges to every vertex\
+Disconnected – there can be standalone vertices or islands of vertices\
+Acyclic – no cycles\
+Cyclic – has cycles where a path can loop back on itself\
+DAG – Directed Acyclic Graph, can be represented as a tree\
+Sparse graph – few connections\
+Dense graph – many connections\
+Weighted graph – edges have associated weights\

+Representations:

+Adjacency Matrix – matrix with vertices listed along rows and columns, 1’s denote edges, 0’s denote no edges

+Adjacency List (multiple representations):
+- array of linked lists – each entry is a vertex, the linked list nodes are its neighbors
+- hashmap – key is a node, value is an array of its neighbors\
+Note: if it is a weighted graph, store the weights (vertex, weight)

+Breadth First Traversal

+ - define a function that takes a starting node
+- declare an empty queue
+- declare an empty set to keep track of visited nodes
+- enqueue the starting node
+- while there are nodes in the queue, dequeue the first node, add it to visited, enqueue each unvisited neighbor

+Depth First Traversal

+- define a function that takes a starting node
+- declare an empty stack
+- declare an empty set to keep track of visited nodes
+- push starting node to stack
+- while there are nodes in the stack, pop the first node, add it to visited, puch each unvisited neighbor